Skip to content

 So, avoid pointing towards the display while you deliver a presentation very often.
 If you are to give a robust and impactful performance, make sure the audience remembers what you say more than the slides show.

-Little tricks can get the audience’s attention off the slides.
+Little tricks can distract the audience from the slides.
 Inserting blank slides in the presentation would force your listeners’ attention back on you.

 You need to be at your best during these blank sides.
 Not all the listeners would like the sudden blank slide.
-Make sure they consider listening to you standing before an empty fall worth their while.
+Ensure they consider listening to you standing before an empty fall worth their while.

 6) Try to Strike an Immediate Connection With the Audience